 During the export process, these tags in the template are replaced with ActivePresenter contents.
 If there is no content to export for a tag, the tag is removed in the output.
 Any formatting, static text, and image in the template are also included in the exported document.

-The below tutorial will show you how to create and use a custom Word template.
+The tutorial covers 3 main parts to show you how to create and use a custom Word template.

 Create a Custom Word Template

 Now, you have your own one, follow these steps below to make your Word template compatible with ActivePresenter.

 - Place the $SlideName1 and $SlideDescription1 tags into the page.
 You can place them anywhere you want.

 - Regarding the $SlideImage1 tag, you need to insert a Word drawing canvas.
 To do that, in the Insert tab > Shapes > New Drawing Canvas > right-click the drawing canvas > select Edit Alt Text > type $SlideImage1 in the Alternative text box.

 You can set styles (font name, font size, color, etc.) for slide names and slide descriptions.
 ActivePresenter will automatically use these styles when writing Slide Name and Slide Description text.

 To set tag styles, first select each tag.
 Then, go to the Styles pane (Home tab > Style) to apply built-in styles or create a new style.